jphapppy/BSE_Template_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/eIhywB4pccY?si=DQWUQpK5KKYoSYFi" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 This is the first milestone for my smart glasses project, which is setting up the raspberry pi.
-This was not much of a challenge but it look a long time to download all the apps I needed for the raspberry pi and downloading the software for the pi.
+This was not much of a challenge but it took a long time to download all the apps I needed for the raspberry pi and downloading the software for the pi.
 I first had to get OBS, but I couldn't control the Pi on my computer yet.
 I had to plug in a keyboard and mouse into the Pi so I could see what was happening on my computer screen.
 I needed a direct connection so I could enable the ssh and then got tigerVNC, where I could control the Pi directly on my computer, and then setting up an SSH with VS code so I could code in python and run that code on the Pi.
 All waiting aside, now it works well.
 I can only take one picture at a time using openCV, but this the first step at using the camera.
 # Code

 ```c++